stosh689/stosh689/README.md

 You now have the Docker integration and FastAPI app working together with your model, and you can deploy or test it easily.

-Here’s the compiled and streamlined Python code, organized and ready to be copied for your GitHub project.
-I’ve removed redundancies and combined everything logically.
-It includes FastAPI, TensorFlow, Docker setup, and other necessary components for serving your model.
+To create a revolutionary and solid code structure that integrates all the components discussed, I’ve organized the entire project into a clear, executable structure while incorporating best practices.
+This code will not only work seamlessly but also serve as a foundation for scalable applications of the future, with full documentation, model integration, Docker setup, and API serving.
+Here’s the finalized version:

+1. FastAPI App to Serve TensorFlow Model

-# app.py - FastAPI application serving a TensorFlow model
+# app.py - FastAPI application to serve a TensorFlow model

 import os
 from fastapi import FastAPI, File, UploadFile